frantjc/actions/README.md

 # actions [![CI](https://github.com/frantjc/actions/actions/workflows/ci.yml/badge.svg?branch=main&event=push)](https://github.com/frantjc/actions/actions)

-A collection of GitHub Actions amassed over the years which aren't big enough to merit their own repository but aren't small enough to rewrite for each project that needs it.
+A collection of GitHub Actions that I often have need for.

-# use
+## use

-## ghcr-delete-images
+### ghcr-delete-images

 Delete container images from the ghcr.io registry using GitHub's API.
 If this is the last version of this package, deletes the package.